colts70/The-Sematic-Stack/README.md

 🔒 Final Mental Model (Read This Once)

+DNS tells machines where to go.
+DFH tells machines what it means when they get there — before guessing starts.

 HESS / DFH has one job:

 Declare semantic intent and provenance at the first machine-resolvable hop.